 New Year’s Eve is when the crowds really grow as everything kicks off around 9pm with people pouring into Princess Street.
 I got there early to scope out the site and avoid the crush as an estimated 75,000 people came to enjoy the party.
 The highlight events for the night had to be the Ceilidh dancing and Concert in the Gardens.

 I started off the party attempting some ceilidh dancing and well OH MY GOD I’ve never laughed so hard trying to get the hang of this traditional Scottish dancing.
 Myself and a few other blogging friends formed a circle and attempted to twirl and kick up our feet to the music but found ourselves belly-laughing almost to tears as we did.
 By far the most fun had all night and a must stop for anybody going to Hogmanay even if just for 5 minutes.
+Concerts are best enjoyed with the best seats, take a look at the Opry seating chart here.

 As time edged closer to the end of the year, everyone made for the Concert in the Gardens to watch The View and Simple Minds headline the night.
 It wasn’t long before they were soon outperformed by the stunning fireworks show high above Edinburgh Castle as everyone welcomed in 2013 by belting out a rendition of Auld Lang Syne.